DriesDelanghe/loom/documentation/backend/master-data-configuration-service/business-rules.md

 - Source and target field paths must exist in their respective schemas
 - Source and target fields must be Object or Array type
 - Source and target fields must have the same type (Object/Object or Array/Array)
-- Both source and target fields must have ElementSchemaId (required for Object/Array)
+- **For Object/Object-Array fields**: Both source and target fields must have ElementSchemaId
+- **For Scalar Arrays**: Fields use ScalarType (virtual schema concept used internally)
 - Child transformation spec must exist and be Published
+- **Schema Matching**:
-- Child transformation source schema must match source field's ElementSchemaId
+  - For Object/Object-Array: Child transformation source/target schemas must match ElementSchemaId
-- Child transformation target schema must match target field's ElementSchemaId
+  - For Scalar Arrays: Child transformation source/target schemas must match virtual scalar element schemas (determined by ScalarType)
 - For Object → Object mappings: Child transformation must have OneToOne cardinality
-- For Array → Array mappings: Any cardinality is allowed (element-wise transformation)
+- For Array → Array mappings: Child transformation must have OneToOne cardinality (applies per-element: one source element → one target element)
 - No implicit behavior: All nested transformations must be explicitly defined

 ### Mode Switching